apache/pekko/docs/src/main/paradox/typed/cluster.md

   This is performed by @ref:[Coordinated Shutdown](../coordinated-shutdown.md) when the @apidoc[typed.ActorSystem]
   is terminated and also when a SIGTERM is sent from the environment to stop the JVM process.
 1. Graceful exit can also be performed using @ref:[HTTP](../additional/operations.md#http) or @ref:[JMX](../additional/operations.md#jmx).
-1. When a graceful exit is not possible, for example in case of abrupt termination of the the JVM process, the node will be detected as unreachable by other nodes and removed after @ref:[Downing](#downing).
+1. When a graceful exit is not possible, for example in case of abrupt termination of the JVM process, the node will be detected as unreachable by other nodes and removed after @ref:[Downing](#downing).

 Graceful leaving offers faster hand off to peer nodes during node shutdown than abrupt termination and downing.